 Cover Remaining Costs

-Whether you’re a new or returning student, the financial aid notification you receive will outline financial aid eligibility for the coming year and may indicate there are remaining costs for your family to cover.
-To cover these costs, families can take advantage of a combination of financing options.
+Whether you’re a new or returning student, your financial aid notification will outline financial aid eligibility for the coming year and may indicate remaining costs not covered.
+Families can take advantage of a combination of financing options to cover these costs.

 - If you are a dependent student and your parents are creditworthy, they may borrow under the Federal Parent PLUS Loan program.
 Repayment can be deferred until you graduate.